Automattic/wp-calypso/packages/composite-checkout/README.md

 This package provides a context provider, `CheckoutProvider`, and a default component, `Checkout`, which creates a checkout form.

-The form has three steps:
+The form has two steps:

 1. Payment method
-2. Billing contact
-3. Review order
+2. Review order

-The steps can be customized using various props.
+The steps can be customized using various props, including adding additional steps.

 For more detailed customization, it's possible to build a custom form using the other components exported by this package.